cloudify-cosmo/cloudify-helm/cloudify-manager-worker/README.md

 This handles most of the Okta configuration on the cloudify manager app.
 You still need to create the app on Okta and create the user group on the manager - Detailed Okta <> Cloudify integration can be found here: https://docs.cloudify.co/latest/working_with/manager/okta_authentication/

-First, the okta-license secret, containing the your Okta certificate should be created
+The okta-license secret, containing the your Okta certificate should be applied

 ```yaml
 apiVersion: v1